-The Family Law Section (FLS) of the Law Council of Australia is the largest professional association for family law practitioners, with a membership of almost 2,500 from all Australian States and Territories and a number of international members.
+The Family Law Section (FLS) of the Law Council of Australia is the largest professional association for family law practitioners, with a membership of more than 3,000 from all Australian States and Territories and a number of international members.

 - Commitment – to improving the practice of family law in Australia

 - Professionalism – so that family law is recognised as a mainstream area of legal practice, and respected for its social value